Mmasoud1/HistoJS/README.md

-A dockerized version will be released soon for the Rest api.
+A dockerized version for the RestApi will be released soon.

-For using the backbone DSA server, you need to create a user account on any [DSA servers](https://styx.neurology.emory.edu/girder/#folder/5e361c5c34679044bda81b11) and upload your OME image, cells mask, and channels metadata CSV file to your collection as in this link:
+For using the backbone DSA server, you need to create a user account on any DSA servers such as [Styx](https://styx.neurology.emory.edu/girder/#) and upload your OME image, cells mask, and channels metadata CSV file to your collection as in this [example](https://styx.neurology.emory.edu/girder/#folder/5e361c5c34679044bda81b11):

 ```bash
     https://styx.neurology.emory.edu/girder/#folder/5e361c5c34679044bda81b11
 ```

+If you need to install DSA locally on you machine please follow this [link](https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/ansible).

 ### File naming conventions: